2000 Croatian parliamentary election

 Due to Tuđman's illness and death in December 1999, the elections were repeatedly postponed for constitutional reasons.
 There was speculation about elections being held during the Christmas holidays in order to have as many Croatian expatriates (traditionally HDZ supporters) in the country, but the date of 3 January was chosen as the most suitable.
 As election day, the outcome became more certain.
 The campaign was brief and relatively uneventful with the HDZ being visibly weakened and demoralised by the death of its long-term leader.
 On election day, voter turnout – the highest since 1990 – indicated the desire to see a change of government.

-Following the elections, Social Democratic Party leader Ivica Račan was appointed Prime Minister on 27 January 2000, by a decree of Acting President and Speaker of the outgoing assembly of Parliament, Vlatko Pavletić, with the appointment confirmed by a parliamentary vote on 2 February in which 122 of 151 MPs voted in favor and one against the cabinet, while one MP abstained.
+Following the elections, Social Democratic Party leader Ivica Račan was appointed prime minister on 27 January 2000, by a decree of Acting President and Speaker of the outgoing assembly of Parliament, Vlatko Pavletić.
+The appointment was confirmed by a parliamentary vote on 2 February in which 122 of 151 MPs voted in favor and one against the cabinet, while one MP abstained.
 Račan led a coalition of SDP and HSLS, which together with a bloc of four other parties held a supermajority in parliament, allowing them to amend the Constitution and transform Croatia from a semi-presidential system into an incomplete parliamentary system in November 2000, and abolish the upper chamber, the Chamber of Counties, in March 2001.
 The constitutional changes of 2000 greatly limited the power of the president, but retained the direct election of the office.

 Results

 Minority seats

-National minorities elected five representatives through a separate election system: Milan Đukić (47,7% of votes) for the Serb national minority, Tibor Santo (42,8%) for the Hungarian minority, Furio Radin (78,9%) for the Italian minority, Zdenka Čuhnil (40,6%) for the Czech and Slovak minorities and Borislav Graljuk (34,1%) for the Austrian, German, Jewish, Rusyn and Ukrainian minorities.
+National minorities elected five representatives through a separate election system: Milan Đukić (47.7% of votes) for the Serb national minority, Tibor Santo (42.8%) for the Hungarian minority, Furio Radin (78.9%) for the Italian minority, Zdenka Čuhnil (40.6%) for the Czech and Slovak minorities and Borislav Graljuk (34.1%) for the Austrian, German, Jewish, Rusyn and Ukrainian minorities.